jungmyung-lee/lifestep-internship/project6/README.md

 The dataset size is relatively small (**N = 107**), which makes deep trees prone to memorizing noise and sample-specific patterns.

-The input features consist of **time-resampled biomechanical signals** (elbow angle, wrist height, reference signal), flattened into fixed-length vectors.
+The input features consist of **time-resampled biomechanical signals** (elbow angle, wrist height, hip vertical displacement), flattened into fixed-length vectors.
 Excessively deep trees could overfit to highly localized conditions, such as values at specific time indices.